allen-cell-animated/simularium-lambdas/README.md

     This will generate and launch a web browser to view the most up-to-date documentation for your Python package.

-5. `make update-simulariumio-layer`
+5. `make update-simulariumio-layer function=xxx`

     This will prepare a new version of the simulariumio layer and publish it to AWS, automatically incrementing the published version number as well.
+Then, it will update the layer in the Lambda function named [function] to the latest version.

 6. `make create-lambda function=xxx iam=xxx`